 When to Contact ORS

-Below are the most common situations that would require contact with ORS after your pension payments begin.
+Below are the most common situations that would require contact with the Michigan Office of Retirement Services (ORS) after your pension payments begin.
 Please use it as a general guide only.
 Because we can't list every possible event that should be reported, it's best to contact us if you're not sure.
 You can use the secure Message Board in miAccount to contact a knowledgeable ORS representative.

 We will notify your insurance carriers of your address change; however, it may take up to 30 days before the carrier can take action.
 If you’re insured by an HMO, check to make sure that you can still be enrolled in your HMO at your new address (HMO availability is determined by county).